SouthGreenPlatform/GeMo/docs/source/PCAChromosomePainting.rst

    sed -i 's=1/1=1/1:0,20:20=g' core_v0.7.vcf
    sed -i 's=\.\/\.=\.\/\.:\.,\.:\.=g' core_v0.7.vcf

-The first step of the chromosome painting is to perform a PCA analysis on the dataset to cluster the alleles and the accession.
+The first step of the Chromosome painting is to perform a PCA analysis on the vcf file to cluster the alleles and the accession.
 Create a folder in which the analysis will be performed and run the following command line:

 ::

    mkdir PCA
    vcf2struct.1.0.py --vcf core_v0.7.vcf --names sample.txt --type FACTORIAL --prefix PCA/Analysis --nAxes 6 --mulType coa

 The last command line run the factorial analysis (–type FACTORIAL option).
-During this analysis the vcf file is recoded as followed: For each allele at each variants site two markers were generated; One marker for the presence of the allele (0/1 coded) and one for the absence of the allele (0/1 coded).
+During this analysis the vcf file is recoded as followed :
+For each allele at each variants site two markers were generated; One marker for the presence of the allele (0/1 coded) and one for the absence of the allele (0/1 coded).